sacridini/Awesome-Geospatial/README.md

 * [Scikit-image](http://scikit-image.org/) - Scikit-image is a collection of algorithms for image processing.
 * [pyWPS](http://pywps.org/) - An implementation of the Web Processing Service standard from the Open Geospatial Consortium.
 PyWPS is written in Python.
 It enables integration, publishing and execution of Python processes via the WPS standard.
 * [pyCSW](http://pycsw.org/) - Fully implements the OpenGIS Catalogue Service Implementation Specification (Catalogue Service for the Web).
 Initial development started in 2010 (more formally announced in 2011).
 The project is certified OGC Compliant, and is an OGC Reference Implementation.
+* [urbansim](https://github.com/UDST/urbansim) - New version of UrbanSim, a platform for modeling metropolitan real estate markets.
+* [OSMnet](https://github.com/UDST/osmnet) - Tools for the extraction of OpenStreetMap street network data.

 ## Java